Is it finally time to call Trump racist?

 And in 1989, Trump purchased ads calling for the death penalty for the “Central Park Five,” four black men and one Latino man accused of rape who were later exonerated thanks to DNA evidence — but Trump still insisted they were guilty during the 2016 presidential election.

-He also notoriously questioned former President Barack Obama’s American citizenship, Trump called up him to show his birth certificate in 2011 and also offered to give a charity of Obama’s choice $5 million if he released his college records and passport.
+He also notoriously questioned former President Barack Obama’s American citizenship, Trump called on Obama to release his birth certificate in 2011 and also offered to give a charity of Obama’s choice $5 million if he released his college records and passport.

 Then, when Trump announced his bid for the presidency in June 2015, he infamously accused Mexico sending "rapists" and other criminals to America.